Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

 Aluminium is cheaper while stainless steel is more expensive.
 There’s no right or wrong option, but stainless steel is better quality and will last longer.
 If you plan on using your pressure cooker regularly, we would recommend stainless steel.

 Some popular brands are listed below.
 This list isn’t meant to be exhaustive but should provide a good starting point to identify high quality brands and models.
-All are chosen for their top rated pressure cooker reviews and popularity with customers.
+All are chosen for their top reviews and popularity with customers.

-The above provides a starting point to begin narrowing down the best pressure cooker for you.
+The above provides a starting point to begin narrowing down the correct pressure cooker for you.
 These brands have a reputation for quality and reliability.
 Leading industry favorites are Cuisinart, All American and Instant Pot but all these are worth considering.
-Always look at pressure cooker reviews to see if others peoples’ experience is positive.
+Check out other reviews to see if others people's experience is positive.

 If you stick to a well known brand like the ones we recommend it is unlikely that your pressure cooker will break.
 But, as we all know, things can and do go wrong.
 When kitchen appliances break, through no reasonable fault of your own, you want the manufacturer to replace it or repair it.
 The pressure cookers available on the market offer a very wide range of warranties from 1 year to 10 years.